akravchuk-PhD/test/Guide_COMPCAN.md

 ### Running jobs:

-Once you have a file, let's say named `test.R` that you want to run, then create a `job.sh` file and run it using the command line:
+Once you have a file, let's say named `test.R` that you want to run, create a `job.sh` file and run it using the command line:

 ```
 $ sbatch job.sh
 ```

-and check the progress of the job using
+and check the progress of the job using:

 ```
 $ sq